Home Business and Labor The New York Coffee Cup, From Connecticut to Greek Diners to TV Stardom

 cup

 In 1994, Sherri sold 500 million of the New York coffee cup.
-The company grew to occupy a 100,000-square foot, four-story brick building with its own power plant.
+The company then grew to occupy a 100,000-square foot, four-story brick building with its own power plant.

 Then the Solo Cup Company absorbed Sherri and the factory shut down in 2004.
 Sales of the New York coffee cup fell to 200 million a year by 2005.
 A developer bought the Berlin factory and turned it into trendy lofts, selling the first unit in the fall of 2010.